Narrowsburg 216 Bridge Street, Narrowsburg, NY 12764, USA

 Who are your customers?
 That is the beauty!
-My customers are of all ages & shores– last year 8 year old boys favored badger pelts & reptile skins!
+My customers are of all ages & shores– last year eight-year-old boys favored badger pelts & reptile skins!
 Designers mingle with locals while artists cross paths with international guests of second homeowners.
 The wide-open garage door let all the right curious ones in…

 How has the internet impacted your business?
 Telling our niche of Catskill’s life style via social media allows being personal about our values and the services we provide.
 People encounter the shop that way and scheduled a trip to experience it!
 I have just launched our online store – check it out!